-installed a centralised cooling 45 retrofitted AHUs and 2 new 2023, and the efficiency gains approximately 20%.
+In February 2023, Ascencia installed a centralised cooling system for the Bagatelle Mall using four chillers with 45 retrofitted AHUs and 2 new AHUs.
+The full chiller system was operational in August 2023, and the efficiency gains (compared to the preceding financial year) amount to approximately 20%.